tjuzek/introduction_linguistics/ai-outperforms.md

 - I cannot publish Labov's paper for copyright reasons.
 Do message me for the text I have used.
 - ChatGPT chose the name to the repo and its description!
 - Thank you so much to Sasja for their help.
 I really appreciate their expertise and willingness to assist me.
 Their guidance was invaluable and made all the difference.
-Thank Sasja for being such a great friend and for always being there to support me.